HackBulgaria/Programming-101-Python-2020-Spring/week13/01.Models-and-Admin/README.md

 - Name
 - Week - like the weeks in HackBulgaria
 - course - Foreign key
-- URL - where the real lecture or slides are be located.
+- URL - where the real lecture or slides are located.

 ## Tasks